Table of Contents

 The retail sector is the very embodiment of supply and demand.
 Data has long been used to understand consumer behavior, but with the right retail KPIs and data intelligence software, the level of understanding improves exponentially.

-To illustrate this point, let's take a glimpse at our retail store dashboard – one of our most comprehensive data intelligence tools that expound on retail analytics in its core.
+To illustrate this point, let's take a glimpse at our retail store dashboard – one of our most comprehensive data intelligence platforms that expound on retail analytics at its core.

 **click to enlarge**